“Don’t you just LOVE meetings!” . . . said probably no one ever.

 Standing up makes it a lot harder to disguise distraction too.
 We’ve all done the “hide your phone in your lap under the table and text or scroll emails while someone else is talking” thing at meetings.
 No table, no hiding.
 You could even go so far as to ban phones from the meetings.
 Better probably to make the meetings so engaging that no one wants to or has the time to play Candy Crush during these weekly sales rallies.
 Put your phone down, Luann.
 No one wants to see those pictures.

 Try playing music as your team enters.
-High energy music creates high energy atmosphere.
+High energy music creates a high-energy atmosphere.
 It’s also a good cue to get your team to the meeting.
 You could rotate everyone’s theme song each week.
 It’s a good way to get to know someone’s personality better.
-Barb may surprise you with choosing Metallica’s “Enter Sandman” as her theme song (it’s an oldie but pretty badass).
+Barb may surprise you by choosing Metallica’s “Enter Sandman” as her theme song (it’s an oldie but pretty badass).
 What a great way to see another side of people.

 Lastly, schedule your meetings at an odd time.
 By odd, I mean, instead of 8:30 am, try setting the meeting start time at 8:27 am.
 I’ve done this with dozens of groups and you’d be amazed who works to show up early when the meeting starts at 27 minutes past the hour vs who drags in at 33 or 35 minutes past the hour if the meeting was scheduled to start at 8:30.
 It’s another way to let them know you’re serious about time and maintaining the integrity and focus of the meeting.